-When on campus you can find the Student Advisers based in the Point behind Reception in Room 2077 at Dumfries Campus and in room G35A at Stranraer Campus
+When on campus you can find the Student Advisers based in the Point behind Reception at Dumfries Campus and in room G35A at Stranraer Campus

 Sometimes you might need a little extra support to ensure you achieve your potential, this might be in every class, might be occasionally and the support can be received in different ways.

 You can work with the student advisers to find the method which suits you best.
 It may be extra software on your device, it could be from our educational support worker or it might be extra time in assessments or exams.
 It can be daunting asking for the help but we believe it will help you achieve your course, remember you can always change your mind.